How To Start Logging With MariaDB

 The binary logs are not plain text files and you can not read them with the text

 editor.
-However, the MariaDB includes command-line utility mysqlbinlog
+However, the MariaDB includes command-line utility mysqlbinlog.

-You can view the binary log binary.000001
+You can view the binary log binary.000001 with this utility by executing the

-required because the file binary.000001
+following command (sudo required because the file binary.000001 is

 maintained by the system):